HiltonJS/sovtech-Fullstack/backend/README.md

-## About

-A Graphql api which returns Chuck Noriss jokes from [api.icndb]('http://api.icndb.com').

-## Getting started

-First clone the repository and install dependencies.

-## Adding new (type safe) resolvers

-Because we want to have type safe resolvers, it's the easiest to create new resolvers in order described below.

 #### Type definitions

 When adding new resolvers you should start with adding the `typeDefs` in your (new) `resolver.ts` file like following: